tokenstreet-tech/react-native-idnow-videoident/README.md

 4. Unfortunately, it is not yet possible to customise the colours for Android via JavaScript.
 To edit them, please follow the [official guide](https://github.com/idnow/de.idnow.android#colors).

+5. If you are using Android ProGuard, please include their [rules](https://github.com/idnow/de.idnow.android/blob/master/proguard-rules.pro) in your project.

 ## Usage

 `startVideoIdent` is asynchronous.
 For a successful identification the `resultCode` is returned directly.
 If the identification failed, an error is thrown with a `resultCode`.
 Also, an optional `errorMessage` can be included.